Surviving A Mistake As A Corporate Trainer

 The commercial is a reminder that reaction to ideas, like reactions to most mistakes, is more about a person’s popularity and perceived power than it is about the actual mistake.

 Here’s the not-so-secret to success as a trainer.
 You have to be likable.
 That doesn’t mean you have to be an entertainer, comedian, or the world’s best storyteller.
 You do have to genuinely like people, be interested in people, show vulnerability, and a willingness to listen.
-It goes without saying that you need to know the material you are training and demonstrate that the participants will get value for investing their time in the training.
+You need to know the material you are training and demonstrate that the participants will get value for investing their time in the training.

 Creating an environment where the participants feel engaged and respected will make 98% of the mistakes you make inconsequential.
 In other words, if you cover the essentials of being a professional trainer, then an occasional misstep won’t be your undoing.